 You must earn a minimum 3.00 LIFE grade point average on a 4.00 scale by the end of

 the academic year (fall, spring, summer).

-work) at all eligible public or independent institutions attended by the student.
+coursework) at eligible public or independent institutions are included in the LIFE

-Any credit hours and GPA earned before high school graduation and approved by the
+GPA.
+This includes any credit hours and GPA earned prior to high school graduation.

 Please note that the LIFE grade point average will be used to determine LIFE Scholarship